-The above are blocking Google from indexing your site and if the page is already in their index they will remove it after the next time it is crawled.
+The above are blocking Google from indexing your site, and if the page is already in their index, they will remove it after the next time it is crawled.

-4. Check Low quality inbound links
+4. Analyze the quality of inbound links

 5. Stop linking to other websites

-To resolve issues with links, you should review your content and ensure that you only link to high quality sites that are relevant to the topic you’re discussing, include rel=”nofollow” code to any links that contain user generated content and don’t link to any sites that are rewarding you for the link (either financially or with a reciprocal link).
+To resolve issues with links, you should review your content and ensure that you only link to high-quality sites that are relevant to the topic you’re discussing, include rel=”nofollow” code to any links that contain user-generated content, and don’t link to any sites that are rewarding you for the link (either financially or with a reciprocal link).

 6. Stop stuffing your site with keywords

-The content on your site should be natural; read it out loud and if it doesn’t sound right then it probably isn’t right to put on your website either.
+The content on your site should be natural; read it out loud and if it doesn’t sound right then it probably isn’t right to put it on your website either.

 7. Remove Duplicate Content